Arbitration clause: Canada

 All provinces except for Quebec have adopted an arbitration code similar to the United Nations Commission on International Trade Law's Model Law.
 Quebec has opted instead to require that arbitrations would be subject to the province's own Civil Code, including Quebec's Code of Civil Procedure.
 Arbitration in Canada is primarily administered by the ADR Institute of Canada and the British Columbia International Commercial Arbitration Centre.

 Class action waivers lack a uniform policy across Canada, as the Supreme Court of Canada has found that provincial legislation governed disputes, though in Seidel v.
 TELUS Communications, the court found that because a class action waiver was attached to an invalid arbitration agreement, the class action waiver was void.
 The province of Ontario, per the Consumer Protection Act of 2002, has banned class action waivers.
 A court of appeals in British Columbia also found that class action waivers were unenforceable and unconscionable in Pearce v.
 4 Pillars Consulting Group due to the contract in question being a standard form contract written by 4 Pillars and giving little bargaining power to Pearce.

+In Uber Technologies Inc v Heller (2020), the Supreme Court found an arbitration clause requiring a gig worker to litigate before the Dutch International Chamber of Commerce void due to unconscionability.